wvbirder/docker-qloudable/DockerJS.md

   ![](images/000JumpStart/JS15.PNG)

-- Minimize the browser.
-We will come back to that later.
+- **Minimize the browser**.
+We will come back to it later.

 ## Explore your Docker environment

-You will run some Docker commands to see details of the installation and the deployment of the AlphaOffice containers
+You will run some Docker commands to explore details of the installation and the deployment of the AlphaOffice containers

 ### **STEP 1**: Run some Docker Commands